 You can click on the Deploy To function App button as highlighted below.

-The next step is click on the Deploy button from the below Pop up
+The next step is to click on the Deploy button in the pop-up below

 Run Node js Azure Function From Package Configuration

-After you have deployed the Azure function, you can click on the Website Run from Package option in the Application settings as highlighted.
-This actually creates a zip file with all the necessary code every time it’s getting deployed.
-This is one of the best options that really improves the performance of the Nodejs Azure Function.
+After deploying the Azure function, you can click on the Website Run from Package option in the Application settings, as highlighted.
+This creates a zip file with all the necessary code every time it’s getting deployed.
+This is one of the best options that improve the performance of the Node.js Azure Function.

 There are multiple ways to create Azure Function.
 You can check out Create Azure Function using Visual Studio Code and PowerShell, Creating AzureFunction using Azure Portal, and How To Create Azure Functions In Visual Studio for more information.